sidoh/esp8266_milight_hub/README.md

    * `night_mode`.
 Enable "night mode", which is minimum brightness and bulbs only responding to on/off commands.
 1. `commands`.
 An array containing any number of the above commands (including repeats).

-The following redundant commands are supported for the sake of compatibility with HomeAssistant's `mqtt_json` platform:
+The following redundant commands are supported for the sake of compatibility with HomeAssistant's [`mqtt_json`](https://home-assistant.io/components/light.mqtt_json/) light platform:

 1. `color`.
 Hash containing RGB color.
 All keys for r, g, and b should be present.
 For example, `{"r":255,"g":200,"b":255}`.
 1. `color_temp`.
 Controls white temperature.
 Value is in [mireds](https://en.wikipedia.org/wiki/Mired).
 Milight bulbs are in the range 153-370 mireds (2700K-6500K).